-Wellington North's historical building stock consists mainly of yellow brick with some buildings using 'red' masonry.
+Wellington North's historical building stock consists mainly of red and yellow brick.
 Colours best suiting the existing brick colours are found in a warm range.
-Informed by this, we suggest that two colours in warm earthy tones such as beige, cream, tan and brown form a base palette.
-The first base colour would be for the main painted area of the building.
+Within the framework of a Traditional Heritage theme, we suggest that two colours in warm earthy tones such as beige, cream, tan and brown form a base palette.
+The first base colour would be for the main painted area of the storefront.
 The second base colour would be used for trim work - windows, trim and wooden cornice detailing.
-A third accent colour would be used for doors or elements requiring highlighting - awnings, shutters, signage.
-Accent colours are tertiary colours such as olive or sage green, terra cotta, warm blue, gold, maroon etc.
+A third accent colour would be used for doors or elements requiring highlighting - awnings, shutters, signage, etc. Accent colours are tertiary colours such as olive or sage green, terra cotta, warm blue, gold, maroon etc.

-The following colour selection is a suggested base from which to work upon to suit the township as a whole.
-It is not meant to inhibit or limit colour selection, but rather initiate a process for appropriate colour selection that will be supportive of the towns initiative.
-This palette is from the CIL Exterior Collection - Historic Colours; ost of these colours can be matched/offered by several other quality paint manufacturers.
+The following colour selection is a base from which to work upon to suit the town as a whole.
+It is not meant to inhibit or limit colour selection, but rather initiate a process for appropriate colour selection that will be supportive of the Township's initiative.
+This palette is from the Home Hardware - BeautiTone Exterior colours.
+Most of these colours can be matched/created by several other quality paint manufacturers.

-• Note: Colour representation may not be exactly as manufactured.
-Verify with local paint supplier.
+Note: Colour representation may not be exactly as manufactured.
+Verify with paint supplier and paint samples.